PopularCategoryTheory/PopularCategoryTheory.github.io/_posts/2021-06-16-harry-potter.md

 Usually, I am completely for unbiased thinking that puts emotions out of the way - and it is normally the easiest way for me to approach a situation.
 Despite that, I did find J. K. Rowling and Harry Potter to be directly in contrast with each other.
 Rowling wrote a series that depicted how terrible the world would be if we excluded a group in society, only to discriminate against transgender people at the end of the day, while also supporting other anti-trans remarks.
 Finally, my hatred for J. K. Rowling did percolate into my opinion of the Harry Potter books - and now they symbolise nothing but irony to me.

 **Note:** Mr. Silent and Mr. Blabbermouth are aliases used in order to protect the identity of certain individuals.
-The use of "Blabbermouth" is not intended to be taken seriously, and if it is seen as demeaning to you, I highly recommend you read [this.](https://www.urbandictionary.com/define.php?term=Snowflake)
+The use of "Blabbermouth" is not intended to be taken seriously, and if it is seen as demeaning to you, I highly recommend you read [this](https://www.urbandictionary.com/define.php?term=Snowflake) or even better, watch [this.](https://www.youtube.com/watch?v=dQw4w9WgXcQ)